JonasMoss/univariateML/vignettes/overview.md

 ```
 ##       5%      95%
-## 27.33740 34.16127
+## 27.29624 33.89027
 ```

-We could also be interested in the quantiles of the underlying distribution, for instance the median:
+We are be interested in the quantiles of the underlying distribution, for instance the median: